 We’ve always known Dolly Parton to have a wicked sense of humor (she once quipped: “I tried every diet in the book.
 I tried some that weren’t in the book.
 Then I tried eating the book and it tasted better than most of the diets!”).
 A resurfaced quote from 2012 is proof that Dolly knows two things: country music and how to make people laugh.
-In an interview while promoting her memoir, Dream More ($11.80, Amazon), the country legend shared a hilarious anecdote about the time she entered a look-alike contest as herself — and lost.
+In an interview while promoting her memoir, Dream More (Buy on Amazon, $14.30), the country legend shared a hilarious anecdote about the time she entered a look-alike contest as herself — and lost.

 Dolly decided to enter a drag queen celebrity impersonator contest years ago in Los Angeles without revealing her identity.
 “They had a bunch of Chers and Dollys that year, so I just over-exaggerated — made my beauty mark bigger, the eyes bigger, the hair bigger, everything,” she told ABC.
 “All these beautiful drag queens had worked for weeks and months getting their clothes.
 So I just got in the line and I just walked across… but I got the least applause.”